Bid-Bash/bid_bash_code/README.md

 ## Contributing

-We welcome contributions from the community to enhance the Bid Bash E-auction platform.
+I welcome contributions from the community to enhance the Bid Bash E-auction platform.
 If you have any ideas, suggestions, or bug fixes, feel free to submit a pull request or open an issue on GitHub.

 ## License